inria-emeraude/son-ens/web/docs/projects.md

 ## Evaluation

-Projects will be evaluated through:
+Projects can be done individually or in groups of 2.
+They will be evaluated through:

-* A poster (pdf) presenting your project;
+* An oral presentation;
-* A demo video;
+* A demo video.
-* A demo of your project which will be featured during a demo session taking place on 28/02/2025.
-During this session, students will use the poster of their project directly on their computer as a support for providing additional information to the "public" (i.e., the other students and the instructors/evaluators).

-The quality and the presentation of the poster and of the webpage will be taken into account towards your final grade.

-As for the project itself, you will be evaluated on its:
+taking the following criterion into account:

 * robustness/stability;
 * interface;